 1.2.5 Small Utility Adjustment

 BPA shall determine in its sole discretion whether «Customer Name» qualifies for the Small Utility Adjustment.
 If «Customer Name» is eligible for the Small Utility Adjustment, then BPA shall also determine «Customer Name»’s Maximum Potential CHWM for purposes of this section 1.2.5.
-For purposes of this section 1.2.5, Maximum Potential CHWM shall have the meaning as the lesser of: (1) double «Customer Name»’s CHWM as calculated in the FY 2026 CHWM Calculation Process, or (2) 5 aMW.
+For purposes of this section 1.2.5, “Maximum Potential CHWM” means the lesser of: (1) double «Customer Name»’s CHWM as calculated in the FY 2026 CHWM Calculation Process, or (2) 5 aMW.
 By September 30, 2026, BPA shall fill in the table below indicating such eligibility and «Customer Name»’s Maximum Potential CHWM.

 Drafter’s Note: Fill in “Yes” or “No” depending on customer’s eligibility for the Small Utility Adjustment.
 If customer is eligible, also fill in the Maximum Potential CHWM amount, calculated as provided above, and rounded to three decimal places.
 If customer is not eligible, fill in N/A for Maximum Potential CHWM.